How to Watch Tiger Woods in Genesis Invitational at Riviera Country Club

 When does Tiger Woods play at the Genesis Invitational?

-Woods will be joined by McIlroy and Justin Thomas when he tees off at 2:04 p.m.
-CT on Thursday.
-The trio will have an earlier tee time of 9:24 a.m.
-CT for the second round on Friday.
+Woods will be joined by McIlroy and Justin Thomas when he tees off at 3:04 p.m.
+ET on Thursday.
+The trio will have an earlier tee time of 10:24 a.m.
+ET for the second round on Friday.

 From there, Woods will need to make the cut at the 132-player event to continue playing into the weekend.